matplotlib/matplotlib/doc/users/shell.rst

 The *interactive* property of the pyplot interface controls whether a figure canvas is drawn on every pyplot command.
-If *interactive* is *False*, then the figure state is updated on every plot commands, but will only be drawn on explicit calls to :func:`~matplotlib.pyplot.draw`.
+If *interactive* is *False*, then the figure state is updated on every plot command, but will only be drawn on explicit calls to :func:`~matplotlib.pyplot.draw`.
 When  *interactive* is *True*, then every pyplot command triggers a draw.